gornes/IntroToDS/doc/section1.rst

 * :math:`p = 3.82 \cdot 10^{-6}`

+The averages from the two data samples have been already presented in the beginning of this chapter.

 Interpretation and discussion
 =============================

+**What is the significance and interpretation of these results?**

 The interpretation, given the result from the U test, is that the the ridership is not the same for rainy days than non-rainy days, with a significance higher